-Custom Dimensions are built into Google Analytics and allow you to create a variable or “dimension” that programatically stores values that describe custom attributes of a user.
+Custom dimensions are built into Google Analytics and allow you to create a variable or “dimension” that programmatically stores values that describe custom attributes of a user.
 You can use this feature to segment or filter out data within your favorite reports in Google Analytics.

 With all of the above in place, the magic happens as soon as a visitor hits the site.

-After a user has been identified, we pull their profile, pass the segments to Google Analytics using the ga(set) method and enhance your ability to accurately report and uncover behavior-rich user insights to influence and improve your marketing.
+After a user has been identified, we pull their profile, pass the segments to Google Analytics, and enhance your ability to accurately report and uncover behavior-rich user insights to influence and improve your marketing.

-Connecting Lytics and Google Analytics gives you a more clear look at user behaviors.
+Connecting Lytics and Google Analytics gives you a clearer look at user behaviors.
 Any marketing team that wants to relate to customers and users based on this kind of context needs this type of tool.